20steps/collmex-bundle/README.md

 The 20steps Collmex Bundle provides a Service-oriented API for Symfony2 applications that need to interact with the Collmex accounting service.

-For further information about Collmex: http://www.collmex.de
+For further information about Collmex goto http://www.collmex.de.

 ## Features